Pusťme se do toho

 Generate an app automatically based on the list that you just created.

-In the left navigation bar, click or tap the top thumbnail to ensure that BrowseScreen1 is selected.
+In the left navigation bar, click or tap the top thumbnail to ensure that the browse screen (BrowseScreen1) is selected.

 Next, you'll specify that the OrderDate for each item will appear instead of the AccountID.